FAQ: WOLFDOGS

 FAQs: WOLFDOGS

-The domestic dog is a man-made subspecies of the gray wolf bred to exhibit selected traits.
+The domestic dog is a man-made species of canine bred to exhibit selected traits, initially domesticated from dogs.
 This means that with every litter, only the individuals that showed that trait were bred again— in this way humans bred the friendliest, or cuddliest, or smallest dogs they could.
 This is how breed standards are made, and why dogs have such a huge variation in dogs and not nearly as much in wolves!

 Humans have spent about 26,000 years domesticating dogs, which entails selectively breeding traits into and out of the domestic dog; these include physical traits as well as instincts.
 Dogs have been bred to have a level of “loyalty” to humans, and even the most skittish dog does not come close to the instinctual fear of a wolf.
 When dogs are bred back with wolves, they now retain the same wolf instincts that domestic dogs no longer possess.
 This high level of instinctual fear, known as neophobia, conflicts with the dog instinct to hold their ground.
 This results in a very confused and reactive animal which will often act unpredictably.